nihal111/nihal111.github.io/_pages/about.md

 Coding has been a serious hobby since long.
 I have enjoyed programming ever since I knew what it meant.
 I continue to learn, develop and build new things every day.

 I'm interested in Natural Language Processing and Machine Learning as applied to speech and text processing.
-At present, I'm working with [Prof. Preethi Jyothi][pjothi] at [CSALT][csalt] on the task of synthetic generation and language modeling of code-switched Hindi-English text.
+At present, I'm working with [Prof. Preethi Jyothi][pjyothi] at [CSALT][csalt] on the task of synthetic generation and language modeling of code-switched Hindi-English text.

 I actively participate in hackathons.
 In my freshman year, along with two of my friends, Akash and Arpan, I formed the Ferozepurwale hackathon team.
 Together we have won several prizes (full list [here][hackathons]).